jhdeov/ArmenianVerbs/paradigms/README.md

 ## Types of files

-In this folder, we provide `xlxs` and `tsv` files which illustrates these classes.
+In this folder, we provide `xlsx` and `tsv` files which illustrates these classes.
 Paradigms are provided in four types of files:
 1) [paradigms_arm](paradigms_tsv/paradigms_arm.tsv): Paradigms are presented in the Armenian script.
 2) [paradigms_trans](paradigms_tsv/paradigms_trans.tsv): Paradigms are presented in their transliterated form.
 3) [paradigms_arm_stemmed](paradigms_tsv/paradigms_arm_stemmed.tsv): Paradigms are presented in the Armenian script.
 Paradigm cells are segmented into a stem and affixes.